Legal Analysis, Writing, and Skills - LAWS

 All first-year students at Southwestern are required to take a six-unit, year-long course entitled Legal Analysis, Writing, and Skills (LAWS).
 The course introduces students to key lawyering skills and helps prepare them for the real-world demands they will face as attorneys.
 During the Fall semester, LAWS I explores issues of professionalism, develops broad-based analytical, research and writing skills, and provides concentrated instruction in the basics of legal methods, legal reasoning and legal processes.
 In the Spring semester, LAWS II enables students to apply their new skills in a hands-on advocacy experience.

-The Appellate Advocacy Track Introduces students to advocacy as it is practiced in the courts of appeal.* In the process of handling an appeal of a hypothetical case, students meet with clients, conduct legal research, draft an appellate court brief, and present oral arguments before a panel of justices.
-This is the type of advocacy traditionally included in most law school legal writing programs, and the majority of first-year students will be enrolled in this track.
+The Appellate Advocacy Track Introduces students to advocacy as it is practiced in the courts of appeal.* In the process of handling an appeal of a hypothetical case, students conduct legal research, draft an appellate court brief, and present oral arguments before a panel of justices.

 *An appellate court (state or federal) hears appeals from judgments and rulings of trial courts or lower appeals courts.

-The Negotiation Track teaches core lawyering skills in the context of negotiating contracts.
-Students meet with clients, conduct legal research, draft a trial court motion that involves a question of contract validity, and participate in contract negotiations.
+The Negotiation Track teaches core lawyering skills in the context of negotiating contracts or a settlement agreement.
+Students conduct legal research, draft a trial court motion, and participate in contract negotiations.

 The Trial Practice Track corresponds to the work of a trial attorney.
 Students handle a variety of tasks in the pretrial and trial stages of litigation in a hypothetical legal case.
-They meet with clients, conduct legal research, draft a trial court motion, examine witnesses, and present their case to a jury.
+They conduct legal research, draft a trial court motion, and present their case to a jury.

 NOTE: Although the descriptions and videos we have provided regarding the trial practice and negotiation tracks refer to representation in a "trial court" and the drafting of a "motion," the assignments in these tracks may not always be set in a trial court and may not always involve a motion.
 For example, assignments may involve adjudication before a quasi-judicial administrative agency rather than before a trial court.
 The setting of the assignment does not affect the skills taught in these tracks.